What does “kudasai” mean in Japanese?

 - tabemono – 食べ物 (たべもの) : a noun meaning ‘food’ in Japanese.

 - wo – を : a case particle used to make the object word in a sentence.
-In the example, this is used after “tabemono” to make the object word in the sentence.
+In the example, this is used after “tabemono” to make the object in the sentence.

-Meaning of “kudasai” as an auxiliary verb
+What does “kudasai” mean as an auxiliary verb?

 motto nihongo wo benkyou shi te kudasai – もっと日本語を勉強して下さい (もっとにほんごをべんきょうしてください)